vidhusanv17/vidhusanv17/README.md

 - 💞️ I’m looking to collaborate on Coding
 - 📫 How to reach me vidhusan17@gmail.com
 - 😄 Pronouns: Him
-- ⚡ Fun fact: Men with great personality and good looks
+- ⚡ Fun fact: Men with good looks
 <!---
 vidhusanv17/vidhusanv17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.